wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Radiation Visuals](https://www.nexusmods.com/newvegas/mods/84917) - Adds a customizable visual effect when the player is exposed to radiation.
 Includes ionizing particles, static noise, blurred vision, and more.
 - Please note that the high quality verison will increase menu main load time, but will not worsen in-game performance.

-[Titans of the New West (TOTNW)](https://www.nexusmods.com/newvegas/mods/78688) - A complete overhaul and restyle of power armor to obtain a more classic, heavy, and imposing experience.
+[Titans of the New West (TOTNW)](https://www.nexusmods.com/newvegas/mods/78688) - A complete overhaul and restyle of power armor to provide a more classic, heavy, and imposing experience.
 - See [Webb’s Patch Emporium](https://www.nexusmods.com/newvegas/mods/74174) for the most readily available TOTNW patches.

 [TTW - Robco Lights](https://www.nexusmods.com/newvegas/mods/79641) - Adds lights to areas on robots you'd expect would actually emit light.